oscarmlage/oscarmlagecom/src/content/sections/about.md

 draft: false
 layout: about
 ---
 # ¡Hola!, I'm Óscar

-I'm an experienced professional in system engineering and software development based in *Lugo*, Spain.
-I'm committed to leveraging automation to enhance efficiency, primarily focusing on systems, backend development and always exploring new tools for continuous learning and growth.
-I'm passionate about the console, a black-and-white terminal to rule the world.
-If you would like to get in touch, you can <a href="mailto:info@oscarmlage.com">✉️ drop me an email</a>.

-- 💻 Freelance full-stack dev
-- ♥️  mosh+tmux+nvim
-- 🏡 selfhosting+homelab+diy
-- 🐍 python+js+php
-- 🐧 foss+nix+deb
-- 🐳 docker+ansible+tech
-- ⚙️  automation+productivity+documentation
-- 🌟 woodworking+gardening
-- 🚐 vanlife+remotework
-- 👬 dad-of-twins
+Hi, I’m a freelance full-stack developer and sysadmin based in **Lugo, Spain** 💻.
+With years of experience in system engineering and software development, I’m passionate about leveraging automation to enhance efficiency ⚙️, focusing primarily on systems, backend development, and creating scalable solutions.

+You’ll often find me exploring the console—my black-and-white terminal to rule the world 🖤—or working on self-hosted projects in my homelab 🏡.
+Whether it’s crafting solutions with Python, Go, and PHP 🐍 or orchestrating infrastructure with Docker and Ansible 🐳, I’m always on the lookout for tools and technologies that drive productivity and growth.

+Off the keyboard, I enjoy woodworking 🌟, gardening 🌱, and coding from my van 🚐.
+Oh, and I’m also a proud dad of twins 👬🏻.

+If you’d like to connect or collaborate, feel free to <a href="mailto:info[@]oscarmlage[.]com">✉️ drop me an email</a>.